beckje01/talks/gr8us-2014-ratpack.md

 ~~
 ## Retrieving Values Groovy Sugar

-In a handler you can also retrive values by declaring them as params to the handler closures, this works like a `context.get()`
+In a handler you can also retrieve values by declaring them as params to the handler closures, this works like a `context.get()`

 ```groovy